cb125/scope-islands/README.md

 The paper "The Logic of Quantifier Raising" is a manuscript currently under review.

-The python code explores using syntactic modes of composition.
+The python code explores using syntactic modes of composition to manage scope islands.
 Try "python3 islands.py"